-A coin is tossed and the team that wins the toss decides which goal it will attack in the first half of the match.
-The other team takes the kick-off to start the match.
-The team that wins the toss takes the kick-off to start the second half of the match.
+A coin is tossed and the team that wins the toss decides which goal to attack in the first period or to take the kick-off.
+Depending on the above, the other team takes the kick-off or decides which goal to attack in the first period.
+The team that decided which goal to attack in the first period takes the kick-off to start the second period.